 The “Mass” table collection is a discussion between the visual presence and the actual mass of a product and its different components.
 It plays on a well-known archetype: the dining table, the stability of which is ensured by a large solid base.

-In the case of the Mass table, the base has become a lightweight see-through element while, by comparison, the wooden table top has become a plain visual mass.
-In this way, the weight and visual weight of the elements have been inversed in comparison to the archetype.
-This is further emphasised by the visual gap created between the base and the table top thanks to a connecting element.
+In the case of the Mass table, the base has become a lightweight see-through element while, by comparison, the wooden tabletop has become a plain visual mass.
+In this way, the weight and visual weight of the elements have been inverted in comparison to the archetype.
+This is further emphasized by the visual gap created between the base and the tabletop thanks to a connecting element.

-The end result is a graphic table which has a strong personality but doesn’t take up too much room visually.
-It is also a table which generates a visual tension and movement as one moves away from or around the table.
+The end result is a graphic table that has a strong personality but doesn’t take up too much room visually.
+It is also a table that generates a visual tension and movement as one moves away from or around the table.